Leclerc Fastest In Second Australian GP Practice, Hamilton Fifth - UrduPoint

 The Briton cautioned this week that everything at Scuderia was different and there could be a transition period while he settles in.

-He was better than in first practice, where he came 12th, but still fourth-tenths behind his teammate.
+He was better than in first practice, where he came 12th, but still 0.420 seconds behind his team-mate.

+"We were not completely satisfied with FP1 but we made some good progress in FP2 and got some solid longer runs in, which was important," said Hamilton.

-Rookie Isack Hadjar came sixth in the second RB ahead of world champion Verstappen, who never looked comfortable in his Red Bull, clocking 10 laps fewer than Leclerc as he pitted for fine-tuning.
+Rookie Isack Hadjar came sixth in the second RB ahead of world champion Verstappen, who clocked 10 laps fewer than Leclerc as he pitted for fine-tuning.

 Verstappen is chasing a second win in Australia after his 2023 victory to kickstart his bid for a fifth consecutive world title, a feat only Michael Schumacher has achieved.

-But he said on Thursday that Red Bull was "not the quickest at the moment".
+"Today the grip wasn't great and we were struggling on all four tyres, particularly in sector one and in the final sector," said the Dutchman.

+"It feels like we are not up there at the moment but we will work to find more pace."

-The prediction appeared true, with his new teammate Liam Lawson, who took over from the axed Sergio Perez, slumping to 17th.
+His new team-mate Liam Lawson, who took over from the axed Sergio Perez, fared even worse, slumping to 17th.

 Mercedes also struggled with George Russell 10th and Kimi Antonelli, who replaced Hamilton, 16th.